xstrof00/arcor2_sar/README.md

 ## Usage

-To use this interface, you need to have Unity installed and be able to connect to a running instance of an ARServer.

 ### Calibration

 First of all, you need to calibrate the system.
 To help you with that, you can use this [guide](https://github.com/xstrof00/arcor2_sar/blob/main/Calibration/README.md).